Sports Therapist Resume Examples and Tips

 Top 4 Characteristics of a Best-in-Class Sports Therapist Resume

-- Skills Browse through the job description to pick out skills the employer needs, than feature your own matching abilities in this section.
+- Skills Browse through the job description to pick out skills the employer needs, then feature your own matching abilities in this section.
 It’s good practice to create two subcategories here: one for hard skills (e.g., CPR, injury prevention, massage techniques) and soft skills (e.g., empathy, critical observation or adaptability).

 - Work History Mention current and previous jobs in reverse chronological order, specifying dates of employment, and name and location of each organization.
-Use descriptive bullet points to explain responsibilities where you made an impact, rather than typical everyday duties.
+Use descriptive bullet points to explain accomplishments and responsibilities where you made an impact, rather than typical everyday duties.
 For example: “Created and implemented one-on-one massage techniques to improve flexibility and range of motion.”

 - Education List out degrees and diplomas you’ve attained, as well as any special awards or honors that are related to physical therapy.
 For example: “Master of Science in Sport Rehabilitation and Therapy,” or “Ph.D. in Sport and Exercise Science and Sports Therapy.”
 Also feature related certifications you’ve earned, such as “Certified Strength and Conditioning Specialist.”